WestPeakResearch/WestPeakWebsite/src/content/Team/Dennis-Quek/index.md

 ---
 type: "team"
 name: "Dennis Quek"
-degree: "Bachelor of Commerce - Finance | Year 3"
+degree: "Bachelor of Commerce - Finance | Year 4"
-position: "Junior Analyst"
+position: "Head of TMT"
 management: "False"
 research: ["WOOF_Dennis_Quek.pdf"]
 headshot: dennis.jpg
 ---

-Dennis is a third-year commerce student specializing in finance.
+Dennis is a fourth-year commerce student specializing in finance.
 Through joining WestPeak, Dennis hopes to learn more about the capital markets, improve his technical skills, and meet other students with similar career aspirations.

 Outside of school, Dennis enjoys playing basketball, going to the gym, and skiing up at Whistler.